META-eight/M8DynQuery/README.md

 If you declare a class outside of the Script, objects of that class can be used within the Script.
 The code in the class-code.txt file can be pasted into the customization code between the "usings" and the Script itself, and as long as the required dlls are referenced can be used as follows.

+Once the customization is complete enough to compile with all the following in place, saving, closing and re-opening the form will load the BAQ data as an additional EpiDataView which can be accessed and used in all the standard ways.

 ### Basic use

 One variable per BAQ needed, at the Script level (after “// Add Custom Module Level Variables Here **”):